 This sample set requires iLok key to work.
 The licenses (trial or full) can be activated in the iLok License Manager app with the code given after the purchase.

 The trial version is fully functional, but it is time-limited to 7 days.
-The trial period starts after activation of the supplied code.
+The trial period starts after activation of the supplied code and can only be used once.

 If you have bought a trial version, the price of the full version will be reduced by the net cost of the trial version (after adding to the cart).